decred/dcrdocs/docs/privacy/cspp/overview.md

 The current implementation has several limitations.
 Mainly the use of a centralized server, to which the CoinJoin leaks which inputs and change addresses belong to each peer, and the lack of support for Voting Service Providers and regular transactions.

-Change and address use also requires careful handling.
-Address reusage strips the anonymity provided by CoinShuffle++.
+The anonymity provided by CoinShuffle++ can be lost if wallet addresses  are reused, or if change outputs are not handled correctly.
 It is imperative that addresses are never reused and that extended public keys of mixed and voting accounts are not revealed to other parties.

 The initial code only supports the CLI wallet, dcrwallet, and solo stakers.
 To implement CSPP beyond the CLI there are some issues that must be dealt with: